MediaArea/RAWcooked/Doc/Case_study.md

 ---
 ### <a name="server_config">Server configurations</a>

-To encode our DPX sequences we have a single server that completes this work against 6 different Network Accessed Storage (NAS) in parallel.
+To encode our DPX sequences we have a single server that completes this work against 6 different Network Attached Storage (NAS) devices in parallel.

 Our current server configuration:
 - Intel(R) Xeon(R) Gold 5218 CPU @ 2.30GHz